 Freundlich equation (Eq.
 2) fit the isotherms with most of the r2 > 0.95 (Figure 2).
-Adsorption of arsenate and arsenite in these soils was well fitted by Freundlich isotherm model34.
-Maximum average adsorption intensity of arsenite (β) was lower than adsorption intensity of arsenate in most soils while adsorption capacity (Kf) was greater for arsenate than arsenite.
-It appears that arsenate had higher adsorption capacity arsenite but with lesser binding intensity most soils.
-The distribution of β and Kf for arsenate and arsenite remained similar with soil depth in both of the parent materials (Figure 3), as the hypothesis of nonsignificant depth × PM interaction was accepted through MANOVA test criteria.
+Adsorption of As(V) and As(III) in these soils was well fitted by Freundlich isotherm model34.
+Maximum average adsorption intensity of As(III) (β) was lower than adsorption intensity of As(V) in most soils while adsorption capacity (Kf) was greater for As(V) than As(III).
+It appears that As(V) had higher adsorption capacity As(III) but with lesser binding intensity most soils.
+The distribution of β and Kf for As(V) and As(III) remained similar with soil depth in both of the parent materials (Figure 3), as the hypothesis of nonsignificant depth × PM interaction was accepted through MANOVA test criteria.
 Fruendlich adsorption parameters increased with soil depth in loess and alluvium.
 The loess derived soils had higher adsorption parameters (β and Kf) than alluvial soils at all soil depths.
-Variation in β and Kf of arsenate and arsenite with soil depth in each parent material was also remained similar (Table 3).
+Variation in β and Kf of As(V) and As(III) with soil depth in each parent material was also remained similar (Table 3).

-The adsorption intensity ranged from 1.45 to 2.50 and Kf of arsenate ranged from 19 to 75 L kg-1 and.
+The adsorption intensity ranged from 1.45 to 2.50 and Kf of As(V) ranged from 19 to 75 L kg-1 and.
 These results are in line with the findings of Roy et al.35, Payne and Abdel-Fattah36 and Zeng et al.37.
 Arsenate β increased with depth in all the soils with increase in clay content (r 0.48).
 As β is the intensity of adsorption it is related with the abundance of metal oxides.
-It was evidenced that arsenate had high affinity for metal oxides from positive correlation of β with Fed (r 0.77), Ald (r 0.80), Feo (r 0.42) and Alo (r 0.71).
+It was evidenced that As(V) had high affinity for metal oxides from positive correlation of β with Fed (r 0.77), Ald (r 0.80), Feo (r 0.42) and Alo (r 0.71).
 Similarly, Kf, increased with depth with increase in clay content as evidenced by positive correlation with clay (r 0.46).
-The CEC is largely related to clay content38 because of more exchange sites for adsorption, arsenate Kf values positively correlated with CEC (r 0.59).
-The Kf had showed strong relation with iron (Fed (r 0.83) and Feo (r 0.50)) and aluminum (Ald (r 0.89) and Alo (r 0.87)) oxides as increase in arsenate Kf and metal oxides with increase in soil depth.
+The CEC is largely related to clay content38 because of more exchange sites for adsorption, As(V) Kf values positively correlated with CEC (r 0.59).
+The Kf had showed strong relation with iron (Fed (r 0.83) and Feo (r 0.50)) and aluminum (Ald (r 0.89) and Alo (r 0.87)) oxides as increase in As(V) Kf and metal oxides with increase in soil depth.

 Figure 2.
 Freundlich equation (Eq.
 1) fit for arsenate and arsenite isotherms in the selected soil horizons.
 Arsenate and arsenite adsorption parameters were calculated from the trendline

 Figure 3.
-Distribution of adsorption parameters (β and Kf) of arsenate and arsenite in each parent material.
+Distribution of adsorption parameters (β and Kf) of arsenate and arsenite in each parent material (mean = 6, and bars show standard error).

 Table 3.
 Fitted Freundlich sorption model parameters for arsenate and arsenite of each soil